 conversion security: (I950) The security into which a convertible security may be converted, usually common stock.

-convertible security: (1818) A security (usually a bond or preferred stock) that may be exchanged by the owner for another security, esp. common stock from the same company, and usu. at a fixed price on a specified date. — aka (specif.) convertible debt; convertible stock.
+convertible security: (1818) A security (usually a bond or preferred stock) that may be exchanged by the owner for another security, especially common stock from the same company, and usually at a fixed price on a specified date. — aka (specif.) convertible debt; convertible stock.

 coupon security: (1972) A security with detachable interest coupons that the holder must present for payment as they mature. * Coupon securities are usually in denominations of $1,000, and they are negotiable.